 How We Work

-During the legislative session each year we meet in Portland every other Saturday at 10am to discuss the legislative process, track progress, and plan our actions.
-The rest of the year we meet on a monthly basis to work out future ideas and plans for policies and proposals.
-You are welcome to attend meetings in person or via conference call and we welcome members from anywhere in the state.
+During the legislative session each year we meet virtually or in Portland every other Saturday at 9am to discuss the legislative process, track progress, and plan our actions.
+The rest of the year we meet virtually on a monthly basis to work out future ideas and plans for policies and proposals.
+You are welcome to attend and observe meetings in person or via Zoom, however only NASW members appointed to the Committee by the Chapter President are allowed to vote.
 Meetings usually run 1 to 1.5 hours.
-We meet at 2929 SW Multnomah, Portland OR 97219, in the ground floor conference room.

 Alternatively, if you don’t feel able to commit to ongoing group involvement, but are passionate about a specific area of practice or client population, please contact us and we’ll keep you in mind if and when bills specific to your interests come up.
 We need experts who can step in to guide us, and even prepare written or oral testimony to be delivered to Oregon lawmakers.

 Stay up to date with all of the legislation NASW Oregon is following.
 If you have feedback on any legislation, please let us know.
 We are always looking out for social workers and social work students and the impact our legislature is making.
 Please join us to engage in the political process.
 These are the bills we are tracking: CLICK HERE

 Upcoming Legislative Committee meetings for 2023:

 Saturday, July 8th

 Saturday, October 14th